 3. Select Fields

 Add the fields you want in your View by double-clicking them in the Advanced Search window.
 Fields with the document icon are in the table associated with your Page.
 The folder icons represent relationships to other tables.
 Expanding these allows you to add fields from other tables, up to 6 levels.
+Columns of your View will appear in the order in which they descend in the Advanced Search window.
+To reorder columns simply drag and drop into the desired location.

 4. Add Filters